goformarty/goformarty.github.io/_posts/2017-6-22-Karma-Jasmine.md

          'test/hello.js'
         ],
     ```
-3. Jasmine tests are primarily two parts: describe blocks and it blocks.
-Following Jasmine syntax and TDD rules, let's write simple test that is going to fail.
+3. Jasmine tests are primarily two parts: **describe blocks** and **it blocks**.
+Following Jasmine syntax and TDD rules, let's write a simple test that is going to fail.
     ```
     describe ("test", function(){
       it ("should work", function(){